Reeves's muntjac: Description

 Reeves's muntjac grows to 0.5 m high at the shoulder and 0.95 m in length, plus a short tail up to 4 inch long.
 It weighs between 10 and 18 kg when fully grown.
 It is reddish-brown in appearance with striped markings on its face.
 The belly is creamy-white, with lighter fur extending to the neck, chin, and the underside of the tail.
 The males have short antlers, usually 4 inch or less, and long upper canines (tusks), usually about 2 inch long.
-Females have bony lumps on their foreheads and localized black spots.
+Females have bony lumps on their foreheads and localised black spots.
 The Taiwanese subspecies (M. r. micrurus), commonly known as the Formosan Reeves's muntjac, is darker than other subspecies.